foundry-rs/starknet-foundry/docs/src/getting-started/installation.md

 ```shell
 TODO: https://github.com/foundry-rs/starknet-foundry/pull/115
 ```
-2. Close and reopen the terminal.
+2. To check if the Starknet-Foundry is installed correctly, run `forge --version` and `cast --version`.
-3. To check if the Starknet-Foundry is installed correctly, run `forge --version` and `cast --version`.
+In some cases you may need too close and reopen the terminal.

 If you want to specify a version, run the following command with the requested version: